-The Head of Centre, supported by their trustees must ensure that the Centre effectively meets the needs of all students referred and that Centre practice complies with the requirements of the SEND Code of Practice.
-The SENCo will be delegated to assume the day to day responsibilities set out in this policy.
+The Headteacher, supported by the governors, must ensure that the Centre effectively meets the needs of all students referred and that Centre practice complies with the requirements of the SEND Code of Practice.
+The SENCo will be delegated to assume the day-to-day responsibilities set out in this policy.